-The course is designed for individuals who wish to learn the basic fundamentals of bowling.
+A course designed for individuals who wish to learn the basic fundamentals of bowling.
 The course includes the fundamental skills and techniques of bowling.
 It also includes the knowledge of the rules, terminology, history, scoring, strategy, and safety practices.
 (D)